MaayanLab/archs4py/README.md

 #### Extract samples matching search term in meta data

 The ARCHS4 H5 file contains all meta data of samples.
 Using meta data search all matching samples can be extracted with the use of search terms.
 There is also a `archs4py.meta` module that will only return meta data.
+Meta data fields to be returned can be specified `meta_fields=["geo_accession", "series_id", "characteristics_ch1", "extract_protocol_ch1", "source_name_ch1", "title"]`

 ```python
 import archs4py as a4